bytedance/terarkdb/README.md

 ![](docs/static/images/performance/get_latency.png)

+# 4. Contributing
+- TerarkDB uses Github issues and pull requests to manage features and bug fixes.
+- All PRs are welcome including code formatting and refactoring.

-# 4. License
+# 5. License
-TerarkDB is licensed under GPLv2 (Inherited from original [RocksDB](https://github.com/facebook/rocksdb))
+- TerarkDB uses the same license policy with original [RocksDB](https://github.com/facebook/rocksdb))
+- Dual License: Apache2.0 and GPLv2

+# 6. Users

+Please let us know if you are using TerarkDB, thanks!

+- ByteDance (core online services)